w314/notes/javaNotes/javaQA.md

 # WORK ON THOSE BELOW

 # WK 6

-## 94 What is a functional interface and why would we use one?

-functional interfaces

-## 95 What is a lambda?
-Give an example of how we can use one.

-lambda

-## 96 What is a method reference?

-method references

 ## 98 What is JSON?
 When would we work with JSON in our application?